Availability: The Library facility, resources, and rooms are available only during Library hours of operation.

 Endorsement: The Library does not endorse the viewpoints, beliefs, or subjects of Library exhibits and notices on bulletin boards.

-- Date of event: the date posted and a remove by date
+- Date, time, and location of event, the date posted and a remove by date

-Posting Restrictions: Posting is prohibited on building walls (except large posters may be taped to the unpainted brick walls with painters tape only), elevators, windows, doors, painted surfaces or covering existing signage.
+- Poster Restrictions: Posters are prohibited on building walls (except large posters may be taped to the unpainted brick walls with painters tape only), pillars, elevators, windows, doors, painted surfaces or covering existing signage.
 A mass of the same flyer in one location is prohibited.
-(See Student Organizations Handbook pp. 22-27 for a description of Publicity policies.
-The handbook is located in Ernie in Control Tower under Campus Links.)

-Table Top Advertisements: Tri-folds, and fliers must meet the general posting specifications.
+- Table Top Advertisements: Tri-folds, flyers, leaflets, and brochures must meet the general poster specifications.
 They cannot be placed on the computer workstations or individual study carrels.
+Flyers can be placed on round coffee tables, not study tables.